 North Terrace Campus - Semester 2 - 2024

 General Course Information

-Course Code CHEM ENG 3036 Course Unit Operations Laboratory Coordinating Unit School of Chemical Engineering Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4.5 hours per week Available for Study Abroad and Exchange N Incompatible CHEM ENG 3023, CHEM ENG 3026 Course Description The course is to provide practical experience in a number of important chemical/pharmaceutical engineering unit operations ensuring a thorough understanding of the principles of unit operation and the appropriate theory.
-The course includes experiment design and development, experimental execution, data analysis, skills development in oral presentation, technical report writing, and team-building.
-The experiments are designed to illustrate the principles of transport theory, fluid and particle mechanics, separation processes, heat transfer, process dynamics and control, and kinetics and reactor design (for pharmaceutical engineering students, principles of pharmaceutical engineering and pharmaceutical unit operations).
-The experimental skills developed from this course will be applied to the 4th-year research project.
-Lectures cover laboratory safety, report writing and introductory error analysis.
+Course Code CHEM ENG 3036 Course Unit Operations Laboratory Coordinating Unit Chemical Engineering Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4.5 hours per week Available for Study Abroad and Exchange N Prerequisites CHEM ENG 2011, CHEM ENG 2014, CHEM ENG 2018, CHEM ENG 3034 Corequisites CHEM ENG 3033 Incompatible CHEM ENG 3023, CHEM ENG 3026 Course Description The course is to provide practical and theoretical experience in a number of important chemical/pharmaceutical engineering unit operations ensuring a thorough understanding of the principles of unit operation and material selection.
+The course includes experimental design and development, experimental execution, data analysis and error analysis, skills development in oral presentation, technical report writing, and team-building.
+The experiments are designed to illustrate the principles of fluid and particle mechanics, separation processes, heat transfer, microbial growth, protein separation, and chemical reactor engineering.
+Safe operating procedures and risk assessments for laboratory scale unit operations will be developed.
+Lectures in the course will cover experimental error analysis, process safety and the provision of utilities in chemical plants.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesOn successful completion of this course students will be able to: